LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 3.3	CANDOR TOWARD THE TRIBUNAL
+## Rule 3.3	CANDOR TOWARD THE TRIBUNAL
 (a) A lawyer shall not knowingly:
 (1)	make a false statement of material fact or law to a tribunal or fail to correct a false statement of material fact or law previously made to the tribunal by the lawyer;
 (2)	fail to disclose to the tribunal legal authority in the controlling jurisdiction known to the lawyer to be directly adverse to the position of the client and not disclosed by opposing counsel; or